Cop Chrissy Teigen's Jet-Setter Style for Less

 Get ready to jet in style for your next upcoming vacay.

 When it comes to traveling, deciding on a look that's both chic and comfortable can be difficult.
 As someone who's always on the go, Chrissy Teigen is no stranger to jet-setter apparel.
-At LAX, the model and new mom managed to look casual and still stylish in a Balmain Striped Knitted Cardigan and Bobeau Noor Mini Pleat Palazzo Pant (was $78, now $43).
+At LAX, the model and new mom managed to look casual and still stylish in a Balmain Striped Knitted Cardigan and B Collection by Bobeau Noor Mini Pleat Palazzo Pant (was $78, now $43).
 Although we'd all love to snatch Chrissy's effortlessly fashionable pants right up, they're basically sold out (of course they are).

 But don't stress.
 If you're in need of a similar travel necessity (that doubles as an everyday staple piece), we've got you.